Brandon-Do/Cloud-Shopping-List/README.md

 # Cloud-Shopping-List

 This web application is designed to be running serverless.
 This means that code is executed on demand, and that there are no running servers.
-This is done through AWS Lambda and triggering Lambda functions through API Gateway.
+This is done using AWS Lambda, triggering Lambda functions through API Gateway.
 This web app will be built on-top of AWS resources such as S3, Lambda, DynamoDB, and SNS.

 > Please note: this project is under construction as of 9/12/2018